 Part 8 – Employee Stock Options

-Step 8: Calculate ‘in the money” stock options
+Step 8: Calculate ‘In the Money” Stock Options

-Treasury Stock Method for calculating the additional number of shares issued.
+Treasury Stock Method for Calculating the Additional Number of Shares Issued

 The net of new shares that are potentially created is calculated by taking the number of shares that the in-the-money options purchase, then subtracting the number of common shares that the company can purchase from the market with the option proceeds.
 This adds to the total number of shares in the denominator and lowers the EPS number.

 For example, assume that a company currently has in-the-money options that cover 10,000 shares with an exercise price of $50.
 If the current market price is $100, the options are in the money and, based on the treasury method, need to be added to the diluted EPS denominator.
-The proceeds the company will receive will be $500,000 ($50 x 10,000), which allows them to repurchase 5,000 shares on the market ($500,000/$100).
+The company’s proceeds will be $500,000 ($50 x 10,000), allowing them to repurchase 5,000 shares on the market ($500,000/$100).
 Therefore, the net of new shares is 5,000 (10,000 option shares – 5,000 repurchased shares).

 Assignment: Infosys Options Table